PHPOffice/PHPWord/docs/src/documentation.md

 No Windows operating system is needed for usage because the resulting DOCX, ODT, or RTF files can be opened by all major [word processing softwares](http://en.wikipedia.org/wiki/List_of_word_processors).

-PHPWord is an open source project licensed under LGPL.
+PHPWord is an open source project licensed under LGPL version 3.
 PHPWord is [unit tested](https://travis-ci.org/PHPOffice/PHPWord) to make sure that the released versions are stable.

 **Want to contribute?** [Fork us](https://github.com/PHPOffice/PHPWord/fork) or [submit](https://github.com/PHPOffice/PHPWord/issues) your bug reports or feature requests to us.